OlivierLD/raspberry-coffee/OtherJVM.languages/README.md

 ```

 ## Groovy on Pi
-This is a small Groovy project that shows how to use Java classes written for the `Raspberry PI`
+This is a small Groovy project that shows how to use Java classes written for the `Raspberry Pi`
 from a Groovy script.

 Groovy is similar to Scala in the sense that